PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-genome-features.rst

 **************************************
-Return Features From Genomes in PATRIC
+Return Features From Genomes in BV-BRC
 **************************************